 They Even Look Like Cultists!

 Once I recognized that Mormons were cultists, I realized that I could easily recognize a cultist by their looks.
-For example, there's this Mormon defended named Kerry Shirts, a.k.a. "the Backyard Professor."
+For example, there's this Mormon defender named Mormanity or something."
 Always ranting about how new scholarship from ancient documents is adding more and more support to Mormon scriptures like the Book of Abraham.
-Forget what he says - just look at his hat.
-If that's not a cultist hat, I don't know what is.
-And it jusrt took me 60 seconds of scanning Famous Mormons to realize that every single one looked like a cultist.
-Fortunately, as my Evangelical friend "David" put it, there are some pretty hot cultists out there.
+Forget what he says - just look at that bad complexion.
+If that's not cultist skin, I don't know what is.

 Aftermath: Facing the Truth.

 Facing the reality of Mormonism as a cult can be very difficult for some people.
 Surprisingly, it may be most difficult on non-Mormons.
 Consider this tragic example of someone I helped with my discoveries: